vamsiramakrishnan/BehavioralCloning/README.md

 * Wasted a lot of time in trying to figure out why the model wasn't performing well and this was due to the gaussian blur perturbation that converted images to float.
 * The keyboard data though noisy didnt need filtration.
 Filtering the steering values lead to slower responses in sharp turns.
 * Image data generators were a life saver when it came to handling data in batches, sharing load between GPU and CPU.
 * Recovery driving training is only partial as we don't control the direction, throttle or speed just the steering.
 However that is a topic for the future.
 To plug in the steering and throttle based closed loop PI based speed controller.

+## 7. Further aspirations
+* Optimize the learning process - Use the model driving the vehicle to iteratively generate data for further model training.
+* Increase the challenge in driving - Single lane driving based on direction, adversarial agents, pedestrians and traffic to understand model performance.